LEADERSHIP

 Youth Program Assistant

-During the summer, she was a part of the Outdoor Leaders Program (Earth team), which taught her more of being aware of the impact when being outdoors (camping, hikes), being prepared, getting her wilderness first aid certification with the program and learning about the roles in a team.
-Outside of the Ecology Center, she makes friendship bracelets, reads, listens to music and spends time with friends and family.
+Lucia Aguilar (He/They) stepped into the role of Youth Intern after completing the Ecology Center’s Youth Environmental Academy in the summer of 2024.
+They are now continuing with the EC as a Youth Program Assistant.
+For potential college majors, they are thinking about environmental science or engineering.
+While at the Ecology Center, they want to explore all aspects related to the environment, climate change, food systems, impact to nature, etc. During the summer, they were a part of the Outdoor Leaders Program (Earth team), which taught them more of being aware of the impact when being outdoors (camping, hikes), being prepared, getting their wilderness first aid certification with the program and learning about the roles in a team.
+Outside of the Ecology Center, they make friendship bracelets, reads, listens to music and spends time with friends and family.

 Mar Guzman Rangel